zaraluz/lake-based-data-warehouse-retail/README.md

 The implemented architecture delivers:

-### 🏢 Operational Impact

-- Centralized analytical environment in the cloud
+- Centralized cloud-based analytical layer
-- Automated daily pipeline execution
+- Automated daily ETL pipeline
-- Reduced dependency on local database querying
+- Decoupled ERP and BI workloads
-- Reliable KPI computation across dashboards
+- Reliable and consistent KPI computation

----

-### 📊 Analytical Capabilities Enabled
+It enables:

-- Revenue and gross margin monitoring
+- Revenue and margin monitoring
-- Loss tracking and shrinkage control
-- Inventory valuation snapshots
+- Inventory and loss tracking
-- Supplier performance analysis
+- Supplier performance and ABC analysis
-- ABC curve and purchasing insights

----

-### ⚙ Engineering Improvements

-- Decoupled transactional and analytical workloads
-- Scalable cloud-based storage
-- Production-oriented failure control
-- Reproducible and auditable data transformations

----

-### 🚀 Scalability Readiness

-The architecture is prepared for:

-- Multi-store expansion
-- Multi-client adaptation
-- Larger dataset growth
-- Migration to orchestration tools such as Airflow (future roadmap)

-This project establishes a robust data engineering foundation for retail analytics.

----

-## 🚀 Future Improvements

-While the current architecture is production-ready, the following improvements could further enhance scalability and governance:

-- Implement partitioned Parquet storage for performance optimization
-- Introduce Airflow for advanced workflow orchestration
-- Add automated data quality validation checks
-- Implement CDC (Change Data Capture) logic
-- Adopt dbt for transformation standardization and testing
-- Prepare infrastructure provisioning via Terraform

-These enhancements would evolve the solution into a fully mature and scalable data platform.
+The solution is designed for scalable growth, multi-store expansion, and future orchestration enhancements.